Based In Sligo, Ireland / email: showbands@gmsproductions.com

 Musicians Directory: In Memory

-A-D E-M on this page N-Z Back to main Directory
+A-D E-M on this page N-Z 201 Back to main Directory

 It is a sad fact that we are all getting older far too quickly.
-Since the Showband Era started 45 years ago, many of the musicians who made up it's ranks are advancing in age.
-We take this opportunity to pay tribute to the many stars on whom the curtain has come down all too soon.
+Since the Showband Era started almost 65 years ago, the musicians who made up it's ranks are all advancing in age.
+Even someone who was 20 in 1985 as the era ended is over 55, with the elders of the era pushing past 80!

 If you would like pay tribute to someone by adding them to this list, click here to let us know.
 If the last name is highlighted, click on it for more info!
 We are trying to get photos of all musicians here.
 Please let us know if you have one, we especially would like photos from the showband era.